Dissipative Unified Dark Fluid Model: Conclusions

-We also studied the evolution of the effective EoS of the universe fluid as a whole, $\omega_{eff}$, and also the DE underlying EoS, $\omega_{de}$.
-The graphical representation of these parameters shows many important features.
-It manifests the fact that the effective EoS of the universe fluid follows the dust EoS at large $z$ and the DE EoS to the future.
-It also shows that the current value of the effective EoS parameter is $\omega_{eff}(z=0)=-0.713$.
-Another important note is that due to our results, the universe effectively crosses the value of $\omega_{eff}=-1/3$ at the transition redshift $z=0.76$ where $q=0$ in agreement with the expectations at that transition time.
-On the other hand, the representation of the DE EoS shows that, in agreement with the $Om(z)$ test, the DE slides through the phantom barrier where it reaches a minimum value of $\omega_{de}=-1.167$ then bounces up to quintessence again just before the present time.
-It shows a quintessence behavior in the present time with the current value of $\omega_{de}(z=0)=-0.99$.
-It also tends to the the value of $\omega_{de}\rightarrow -1$ to the future in agreement with the expectations that the universe will be fully dominated with DE.
+Evolution of the effective EoS parameter of the cosmic fluid, $\omega_{eff}(z)$, is also studied together with the underlying DE EoS parameter, $\omega_{de}(z)$.
+The graphical representation of these parameters showed many important features.
+It manifested the fact that the effective EoS of the cosmic fluid follows the dust EoS at large $z$ and the DE EoS to the future.
+It also showed that the current value of the effective EoS parameter is $\omega_{eff}(z=0)=-0.713$.
+Another important note is that the universe effectively crosses the value of $\omega_{eff}=-1/3$ at the transition redshift $z=0.76$ in agreement with the expectations for the transition time.
+On the other hand, the representation of the DE EoS showed that its parameter has a current value of $\omega_{de}(z=0)=-0.99$.
+It also tends to the value of $-1$, $\omega_{de}\rightarrow -1$, in the future in agreement with the expectations that the universe will be fully dominated by DE.
+Finally, the value of the viscosity coefficient of the cosmic fluid is estimated based on observational constraints to be $8\times10^6$ $Pa$ $s$.

-The value of the viscosity coefficient of the cosmic fluid is also estimated.
-We get the value of $8\times10^6$ Pa.s, in agreement with the predictions of many authors that the cosmic fluid has a viscosity $\preceq 10^7$ Pa.s.

-Finally, We can see that when our model parameters are well constrained through observations, the model could pass very important cosmological and observational tests.
-Graphical representations of different physical quantities such as $Om(z)$, Fig. \ref{fig:omofz}, and the effective EoS parameter, Fig. \ref{fig:weff}, show how our model is different form the $\Lambda CDM$ model, but it has the ability to fit the observations in different known regions, see Figs. \ref{fig:hubble}, \ref{fig:dec}, and \ref{fig:densty}.
-We conclude that our model is able to describe the behavior of the universe evolution.
+We conclude that our model could pass very important cosmological and observational tests.
+Graphical representations of different physical quantities such as $Om(z)$ and the effective EoS parameter showed that this model is different from the $\Lambda$CDM model, but it has the ability to fit the observations in different known regions.
+Our model is then able to describe the behavior of the universe evolution and efficiently agrees with observations.